rusagara-ops/iOS-PreWork/README.md

-# Prework - Focus App
+# Prework - Color Chnager App

 Submitted by: **Kevin Rusagara**

-**Focus App** is an app that allows users to interact with a button that changes the background color of the app to a random color.
+**Color Changer App** is an app that allows users to interact with a button that changes the background color of the app to a random color.
 This simple app is designed to introduce fundamental iOS development concepts, including UI creation, event handling, and Swift programming.

 Time spent: **4** hours spent in total